rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 Cross-crate links are an important consideration when merging documentation. rustdoc provides a flag, `--extern-html-root-url`, which can provide fine-grain control over the generated URL for documentation.
 We believe this is already sufficient for generating cross-crate links, and we will make no changes to the generation of item links.
 Example usage of this flag is in the Guide-level explanation.

 A proposal is to provide more options to facilitate cross-crate links.
-For example, we could add a flag that implies `--extern-html-root-url` and `--fetch-parts` on all crates passed through `--extern`.
+For example, we could add a flag that implies `--extern-html-root-url` and `--include-info-json` on all crates passed through `--extern`.
 It could be something like `--extern-html-root-url-all-user-crates`.
 User crates would be taken to mean the transitive dependencies of the current crate, excluding the standard library.
 This is complicated by things like <https://doc.rust-lang.org/cargo/reference/unstable.html#build-std>.

 ## Reuse existing option?

-Create a new flag, `--write-rendered-cci` (proposed), vs. use existing option `no_emit_shared`
+Create a new flag, `--merge` (proposed), vs. use existing option `no_emit_shared`

 There is a render option, `no_emit_shared`, which is used to conditionally generate the cross-crate information.
 It also controls the generation of static files, user CSS, etc.